MSBeni/SmartContactTracing_Chained/README.md

-# README #
+# TB-ICT #

+### A Trustworthy Blockchain-Enabled System for Indoor COVID-19 Contact Tracing
-This README would normally document the content of the Comvest website.
+This README would normally document the content of the TB-ICT blockchain-based indoor  CT framework website.

 ![Alt text](./images/SSP-ICT.png)